 This junior high-level science class is comprehensive.
 The text covers cells, genetics, microbiology, plants, invertebrates, vertebrates, ecosystem, and the human body.
 There will be numerous experiments to enhance the student’s learning of God’s creation.

-This Marine Biology course is ideal for high school juniors or seniors who have completed first-year biology and would like to pursue marine biology or another field in life science.
+This course is ideal for high school students who have completed biology and would like to take another class in the life sciences.
 It gives an up-close look at peculiar creatures and exotic environments that exist in the wonderful world below the surface of the earth’s ocean!
 This course will cover marine vertebrates and invertebrates, intertidal zones, estuary communities, coral reefs, continental shelf communities, deep ocean habitats, and more.
 There will be numerous experiments including hands on activities, slides, and dissections.
-This class is offered every other year.

 This course will study the New Testament Church and Missions.
 The students will study Acts and the epistles of the New Testament.
 The course continues with the history of missions and the persecuted church.
 The students will also study the content of the New Testament as it pertains to the life of Christ.
 This will be done through reading of the Gospels, journaling from the New Testament, studying historic facts, and researching the lives of NT people and teachings.
 The course will include Bible memory, reading, application, character study, testing and reporting orally to the class.

 This course will study the content of the Old Testament.
-This will be done through reading the Old Testament, journaling from the Psalms and Proverbs, studying historic facts, and researching the lives of OT people.
-The course will include Bible memory, reading, application, character study, testing and reporting orally to the class.
+This will be done through reading the OT, journaling from the Poetic Books, studying historic facts, and researching the lives of OT people.
+The course will include Bible memory, reading, application, character study, testing, group projects, and class report.
+This class will be using the English Standard Version as the study Bible for the class.

 The Pentateuch or the Books of Moses is another name for the first five books of the Bible, also known as the Torah.
-We will cover these five books in detail and then see how these themes, ideas, and prophecies are reflected and treated in the rest of the Bible, including the New Testament.
+We will cover these five books in detail and then see how these themes, ideas, and prophecies are reflected and treated in the New Testament.
 The focus will be on becoming familiar with the content of the Bible.
 In addition, there will be considerable attention paid to learning HOW to read and interpret the Bible, also known as hermeneutics.

 Personal Financial Literacy

 This course will explore Early American economics and historical events that impacted the United States, while highlighting the cultural perspective of handling money.
 Students completing this course will find themselves equipped with the knowledge of the importance of earning an income and how to manage that income using a budget.
 They should also be able to identify and explain taxation, standard of living, and the function and use of banks and other financial institutions.
-They will be equipped to balance a checkbook, use a savings account, invest their income and reconcile financial accounts.
-The class will also explain online commerce, credit fraud, credit cards and the importance of maintaining good credit and avoid bankruptcy, and finally, it will teach the importance of planning for retirement.
+They will be equipped to planning a savings account, invest their income and reconcile financial accounts.
+The class will also explain online commerce, credit fraud, credit cards and the importance of maintaining good credit and avoid bankruptcy, and finally, it will teach the importance of managing every dollar before it is spent.
+This course fulfills the Oklahoma State requirement for personal financial literacy.

 Students in this course study the nature of materials through physics.
 The study will include motion, friction, torque, forces, energy, momentum, and other concepts and laws that deal with our physical world.
 They apply these laws to observation and expand our belief in the existence of God in the creation.

 Our purpose is to equip students to combat false science with observation and reasoning.
 We believe that our authority to study the physical world is based on the unchanging, infallible Word of God.
-This course is essentially a survey of science—with an emphasis on chemistry and physics—but also including topics from biology, geology and astronomy.
-Lecture, discussion, hands on labs, guest speakers and individual and group projects will supplement the texts.
-Students will apply their understanding of Laws of Motion, work and machines by building a mousetrap vehicle.
-While working in pairs, students will build a hot air balloon by applying their understanding of gas laws.
+This course is essentially a survey of science—with an emphasis on chemistry and physics.
+Lecture, discussion, hands on labs, individual and group projects will supplement the texts.

 This is the last math class before students enter Algebra I. Students who successfully complete this course should be able to understand and apply the following concepts: basic operations with polynomials and radical expressions, Pythagorean theorem, areas of geometric shapes, and basic algebraic topics such as patterns, relations, functions, order of operations, distributive property, and graphing inequalities.
 This course is designed to master the content through small increments followed by integrated practice throughout the year.
 Students are guided through different methods of problem solving and will build a solid foundation in preparation for Algebra I.